MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 *Applies to: Microsoft Cloud App Security*

 This article provides instructions for connecting your existing Amazon Web Services (AWS) account to Microsoft Cloud App Security using the connector APIs.
+For information about why you should connect AWS to Cloud App Security, see [Benefits of connecting AWS](benefits-aws.md).

 You can connect one or both of the following AWS to Cloud App Security connections: